 The judiciary did its work and sentenced Maya Kodnani for 28 years since a ‘Life sentence’ would have said her free after ten or twelve years.Nonetheless, Kodnani is now on bail for reason of ill health.
+Since this writing, she has been released under the good offices of the reigning Prime Minister of India, Narendra Modi.
 The judge Jyotsna Yagnic who sentenced her continues to receive threatening phone calls and letters.

 Babu Bajrangi, another convict for life among 32 convicted for the same crime, has obtained bail for three months for an “eye operation”.
 Bhajrangi’s proud confession to inhuman crimes recorded by investigative publication Tehelka in a sting operation and the not-so-serious punishment awarded to him are described later below.